donnellyr/EventTrackerProject/README.md

 ## Individual portfolio project for Skill Distillery

 ## Overview
-The backend and URI mapping to perform basic CRUD functions on a database of parks, intended for use in Java version 1.8
+A site utilizing Java, spring-boot, REST, and JavaScript to perform basic CRUD functions on a database of parks, intended for use in Java version 1.8

 ## REST Endpoints